groovy-tutorial/groovy-tutorial/manuscript/02/02_06_Collections.md

 	def temperatures = [10, 5, 8, 3, 6]
 	assert temperatures[0, 2] == [10, 8]
 	assert temperatures[1, 3, 4] == [5, 3, 6]
-	assert temperatures[1..3] == [5, 8, 3]

-Ranges can also be used in the subscript notation and, as demonstrated in the example below, return a list containing the items who's indexes are included in the range:
+Ranges can also be used in the subscript notation and, as demonstrated in the example below, return a list containing the items whose indexes are included in the range:

 {title="Using ranges with lists",lang=groovy}
 	def temperatures = [10, 5, 8, 3, 6]